Updated June 2026

 Contact the experienced team at Rapid Asbestos Removals today to ensure the safe and effective removal of any asbestos-containing materials.
 Our experienced team can provide expert inspection, testing, and safe asbestos removal and disposal services to ensure your safety and peace of mind.

-The short answer is that you can't tell by looking at it.
-Asbestos fibres are too small to be seen with the naked eye and have no distinctive visual characteristics.
-Therefore, you need to have the material tested by a licensed asbestos professional like Rapid Asbestos Removals.
+The short answer is that you can't reliably identify asbestos just by looking at a product.
+Asbestos fibres are microscopic and have no distinctive visual features.
+The only way to confirm if a material contains asbestos is through professional testing by a licensed asbestos removalist.